- Home

 Primary bone cancer symptoms

-The most common symptom is strong pain in the affected bone or joint.
-The pain gradually becomes constant and doesn’t improve with mild pain relievers such as paracetamol.
-It may be worse at night or during activity.
+The most common symptom is pain in the affected bone or joint that doesn’t improve with mild pain medicines such as paracetamol.
+You might have this pain most of the time, and it may be worse at night or during activity.

 Other symptoms can include: